pumexx/pumex/doc/update_render_coop.md

 Besides indices **pumex::Viewer** class gives us few functions describing time :

-- Viewer::getUpdateDuration() - returns 1/updateFrequency .
+- **Viewer::getUpdateDuration()** - returns 1/updateFrequency .
-- Viewer::getUpdateTime() - returns current time of update.
-Used only in update stage.
+- **Viewer::getUpdateTime()** - returns current time of update.
+Should be used only in update stage.
-- Viewer::getRenderTimeDelta() - returns difference between current time point and time point of update used to render data.
+- **Viewer::getRenderTimeDelta()** - returns difference between current time point and time point of update used to render data.
 This difference may be less than 0.
 Should be used only in render stage.

 ## Example : calculating camera movement